kungfuflex/chadson/README.md

 chadson
 ```

-### Compatibility Note
+### Note

-This fork still supports the original Gemini CLI authentication methods (Google OAuth, API keys, Vertex AI) if you want to use Google's models.
-Simply don't set `USE_OLLAMA=true` and follow the original authentication guide.
+Chadson is designed exclusively for Ollama.
+The original Gemini CLI authentication methods have been removed in favor of the simpler, privacy-focused local Ollama approach.

 ## 🚀 Getting Started